Events

-It's important that you prevent being accidentally locked out of your Microsoft Entra organization because you can't sign in or activate another user's account as an administrator.
+It's important that you prevent being accidentally locked out of your Microsoft Entra organization because you can't sign in or activate a role.
 You can mitigate the impact of accidental lack of administrative access by creating two or more emergency access accounts in your organization.

-Emergency access accounts are highly privileged, and they aren't assigned to specific individuals.
-Emergency access accounts are limited to emergency or "break glass"' scenarios where normal administrative accounts can't be used.
+User accounts with the Global Administrator role have high privileges in the system, this includes emergency access accounts with the Global Administrator role.
+Emergency access accounts are limited to emergency or "break glass" scenarios where normal administrative accounts can't be used.
 We recommend that you maintain a goal of restricting emergency account use to only the times when it's absolutely necessary.

 This article provides guidelines for managing emergency access accounts in Microsoft Entra ID.